emarekica/js/js-behind-the-scenes.md

 # How JavaScript Works Behind the Scenes

+Personal notes from Udemy course [The Complete JavaScript Course 2022](https://www.udemy.com/course/the-complete-javascript-course/) by Jonas Schmedtmann.
+I do not own visual materials.
+Distribution is prohibited.

 * An High-Level Overview of JavaScript
 * The JavaScript Engine and Runtime
 * Execution Contexts and The Call Stack